wellyshen/react-cool-starter/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/wellyshen/react-cool-starter/master/LICENSE)

+## Who's the starter for?

+This starter is for those who with basic knowledge of React and have the need for building a server-sdie app.
+In other words, it's not for newbie.
+If you're new to React and wihtout the need of server-sdie, I'd recommand you to give [create-react-app](https://github.com/facebookincubator/create-react-app) a try.

 ## Real Case Study

 * [BECK Friends](https://www.beckfriends.com/) is an international deliver service, which is built base on this starter boilerplate.
 Congrats for successful migrating to React.